 Utilizing AR: “Kelly Taylor created Blood & Moon Fortune Telling Wine as a concept with an interactive label that puts a new spin on the tradition of consulting tarot cards for a personalized reading.
 The design of the bottle was inspired by the 22 Major Arcana cards that can be found in a tarot deck, which are traditionally interpreted as some of the big archetypal themes that influence one’s life.
 Each original symbol was designed by hand and offers a fun way to point wine drinkers toward a fortune.
 When the wine bottle’s cork has been removed from the bottle, the idea is that a slender candle may be lit in its place, which will drip down the bottle and land on different symbols.
 For more insight, the Blood & Moon Fortune Telling Wine is meant to be packaged with a guide to understanding one’s reading.” https://www.trendhunter.com/trends/fortune-telling-wine

 STORIES THAT MAKE AN IMPRESSION

-Companies are going above and beyond to draw the consumer in with a story from the very first glance.
-And often times, your product only gets one shot to make an impression.
+Companies are going above and beyond to draw the consumer in with a narrative from the very first glance.
+And oftentimes, your product only gets one shot to make an impression.

 For many, we grew up with parents who taught us to sit up straight, give a firm handshake, and be polite.
 Why?
 Because first impressions matter.
 So what better way to impress your customers than to capture them with a great story—your story that is told through narrative packaging.